nhat-14/nhat-14.github.io/index.md

 </p>

 <p align="justify">
+My full name is Luong Duc Nhat (ニャット).
 I am pursing PhD degree in Systems and Control Engineering at Engineering School, Tokyo Institute of Technology, Japan.
 <br><br>
 I am conducting research in chemical plume tracing robot where I use Reinforcement Learning and related AI technologies for the tasks of path and motion planning.